WELCOME TO THE CREOLE HERITAGE CENTER AT NSU!

 You can support the Center in various ways beyond a financial gift.
 Contact the Center if you are interested in any of the following:

-• Volunteering with the Center
+• Volunteering with the CHC

 2023-2026 Strategic Plan